tjanas94/vibefeeder/.ai/api-plan.md

      UPDATE feeds SET name = ?
 WHERE id = ?
      ```

-5. Return updated feed item HTML partial
+5. Return 204 No Content with HX-Trigger header to refresh feed list

 #### Feed Deletion Flow